University of Minnesota Administrative Policy

 Definitions

 See Chart of Accounts, Fund Types for funds included in definition.
-See Expense Allowability Grid (PDF) for Expense Allowability by Expenditure Type.
+See Expense Allowability Grid (google doc) for Expense Allowability by Expenditure Type.

 Allocable